 How Our School Council Runs

-School Council members meet fortnightly on Tuesdays, along with the school council facilitator, Mrs Poyner.
+School Council members meet fortnightly, along with the school council facilitator, Mrs Poyner.
 They are given time to consult with their classes before each meeting and to feed back to them afterwards.
 The agendas and minutes for each meeting are displayed on the School Council notice-board so that pupils can read them.
-Each class has a book and a wipe-clean board so pupils can write down any ideas or issues.
+Each class has a book in which pupils can write any ideas or issues.